 Please confirm with your airline whether Zamzam water is treated as part of your overall baggage allowance or if there is a separate additional allowance for Zamzam water.
 Airlines like Saudi Airlines and British Airways have a separate allowance for Zamzam water.
 Most internal flights within Saudi Arabia treat Zamzam water as part of your overall baggage allowance.

-If you do want to carry extra Zamzam water, you have two options:
+If you want to carry extra Zamzam water, you have two options:

 - If you’re not already travelling lightly, reduce your baggage and pack Zamzam water inside your baggage, bearing in mind 1 litre equates to 1 kg.
 If you exceed the weight limit, you will have to pay a fee.

 - Send Zamzam water home as cargo at the airport.
-This can be quite an expensive option.
+This can be expensive.

 As a final point, make sure you don’t buy Zamzam water from street vendors.
-These vendors sometimes sell Zamzam water mixed with tap water, which is not suitable for consumption in Saudi Arabia.
+These vendors sometimes sell Zamzam water mixed with tap water, which is unsuitable for consumption in Saudi Arabia.
 Their prices also tend to be higher.
 This is an illegal practice according to Saudi law.

 Lost baggage can prove to be highly irritating and a very unpleasant experience.
-However, if your bags are lost, try not to panic as all major airlines use a tracking system, which will track a bag for 100 days using the information provided by you about the bag.
+However, if you have lost your bag, try not to panic as all major airlines use a tracking system which will track baggage for 100 days using the information you provide about the bag.
 The vast majority of misplaced baggage is returned eventually, taking a few hours if they’re on the next flight or a few days if they’ve been sent to the wrong airport.

-If your baggage does fail to arrive, make sure you file your claim immediately at the airport and fill in all the necessary paperwork.
+If your baggage fails to arrive, make sure you file your claim immediately at the airport and fill in all the necessary paperwork.
 Make sure you provide: